Find Affordable College Courses

 Full Physical Sciences at Mississippi Gulf Coast Community College Report

 Out of the 14 schools in the Southeast Region that were part of this year’s ranking, Holmes Community College landed the # 3 spot on the list.
-Located in the rural area of Goodman, Holmes Community College is a public college with a small student population.
+Located in the rural area of Goodman, Holmes Community College is a public school with a small student population.

 Women make up 78% of the physical sciences majors at the school.